Uganda’s ‘taxi divas’ rise from COVID-19’s economic gloom

 It’s uncommon to find women taxi drivers in Uganda, a socially conservative East African country where most women labor on farms or pursue work in the informal sector.

-Diva Taxis believes countless women are looking for job opportunities at a time of severe economic distress.
+Diva Taxi believes countless women are looking for job opportunities at a time of severe economic distress.
 The International Labor Organization has said women’s employment in developing countries is likely to be hit harder than men’s in the pandemic.

-“I should say I was personally affected by COVID,” Diva Taxis founder Gillian Kobusingye said.
+“I should say I was personally affected by COVID,” Diva Taxi founder Gillian Kobusingye said.

 A regular traveler, she found herself grounded indefinitely as authorities imposed restrictions on movement to slow the spread of the virus.
 For several weeks, even taxis were not authorized to operate in Uganda.